ahc-youngblood/mechlabs/menu3.md

 9. Is angular momentum equally well conserved for both the solid and hollow cylinders?

 10. Is kinetic energy conserved across the transition from spinning to rolling?
-Find the change in kinetic energy.
-Find a theoretical expression for this change and compare.
+Find the average percent change in kinetic energy.
+Find a theoretical expression for this change and compare.(Note: as with collisions, you won't be able to compare energy changes directly because it would be difficult to start with the exact same kinetic energy every time.
+Instead, always make sure to find the *fractional* or percent change in energy.)

 ~~~
 <script>